Pulling Together: Britain’s Tug of War Shines at the World Games

 A Rope That Connects People

 Keightley’s team brings together members from different professions, united by their love for the sport.
-Though no longer competing, he still handles logistics and trains younger athletes, passing down techniques learned over decades.
+Although he is no longer competing, he continues to handle logistics and train younger athletes, passing down the techniques he has learned over the decades.
 Behind this dedication lies a shared memory that spans generations.
 For Stefan Heimann, coach of the German team, the rope represents more than competition.
 “The centre mark may move, but our hands are always on the same rope,” he said.

 World Games tug of war gold